szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 # Dev

-1. Fork and STAR it please.
+1. Fork and STAR it, please.
 2. Clone it locally
 3. `npm install` or `yarn`
 4. `npm run dev` or `yarn dev`